 Options for Moodle/EdTech Development

-- Moodle Huddles, open to any and all faculty, are scheduled on specific topics during the first week of the Fall and Spring semesters.
-These sessions are well-attended by faculty.
-The E-Learning team provides one-on-one support helping to tweak course sites.
-Departmental Moodle Huddles are typically scheduled in May.
-The E-Learning team presents on relevant and timely features, showing the possibilities with available technology.
+Moodle development sessions can be requested for your department or inter-departmental groups at any time.
+Departmental Moodle Huddles, offered in the past, were typically scheduled in May.
+Moodle Co-horts, approved by the Deans, are offered to address specific needs.
+The E-Learning team presents on relevant and timely features, showing the possibilities of available technology.
 A collaborative site with multiple instructors and Department Chair as a space where faculty can work together to develop a course can be set up by request.

 One-on-one scheduling is available either in-person or via a remote session based on availability anytime throughout the year.
 Please keep in mind that the first few weeks of a term are extremely busy, particularly with new hire orientations.